freeipa/freeipa/workshop.rst

 user.
 They want to know the user's name, to send mail to their email address and perhaps to know their group memberships or other attributes.
-In this section, we will use mod_lookup_identity_ to populate the HTTP request environment with variables information about the authenticated user.
+In this section, we will use mod_lookup_identity_ to populate the HTTP request environment with variables providing information about the authenticated user.

 .. _mod_lookup_identity: http://www.adelton.com/apache/mod_lookup_identity/